polent/b/content/blog/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale/TheAgenticDesignWorkflowOrchestratingMCPAndAIForScale.md

 ### Step 8: Framework-Agnostic Component Resolution

 While Figma Connect facilitates mapping for React components, a significant portion of the digital landscape involves other frameworks (Vue, Angular, Svelte) or pure web components.
-For these, the agentic workflow relies on the **Storybook MCP** — a server that merges Storybook component metadata with Figma design context into a single rich context for the AI agent.
+For these, the agentic workflow relies on the **Storybook MCP**, a server that merges Storybook component metadata with Figma design context into a single rich context for the AI agent.
 The Storybook MCP can classify each component as Available, Partial, or Missing relative to the design system, providing the agent with a complete inventory regardless of the target framework.
 Combined with task context from ticketing systems (Jira, etc.), the agent can intelligently resolve and utilize the correct, framework-agnostic components.
 This ensures that the benefits of component orchestration extend beyond a single framework, providing comprehensive design system coverage.

 ### Step 9: Component Orchestration via MCP